Request for Proposals: Retrospective Studies of Regulatory Performance

 Applicants must have demonstrated expertise in the relevant area of study.

-The grant performance period is for up to 18 months.
-The starting date is flexible, but applicants are urged to target a start date no later than November 2013.
+The grant performance period is up to 15 months.
+The starting date is flexible, but applicants are urged to target a completion date no later than December 31, 2021.

-At present, $150,000 is immediately available to support up to four grants.
-Applicants are encouraged to leverage this funding with other sources, consistent with RFF’s policy on outside support (note that RFF does not accept corporate support for specific projects).
+At present, up to $200,000 is immediately available to support up to six grants.
+Applicants are encouraged to leverage this funding with other sources, consistent with RFF’s policy on outside support.

-The pre-proposal must be received by July 1, 2013.
-Applicants will be notified by July 15, 2013, if they are invited to submit final proposals.
-Final proposals must be received by August 15, 2013.
-Awards will be announced by September 15, 2013.
-All pre-proposal and final proposal materials should be sent electronically as PDF files to RPI@rff.org.
+The pre-proposal must be received by June 15, 2020.
+Applicants will be notified by June 30, 2020 if they are invited to submit final proposals.
+Final proposals must be received by August 31, 2020.
+Awards will be announced by September 15, 2020.
+All pre-proposal and final proposal materials should be sent electronically as PDF files to the RFF Principal Investigators, as listed below.